Illinois Asbestos Exposure

 A couple of military facilities with confirmed asbestos at one time in Illinois include:

-Servicemembers that worked or spent prolonged periods in these facilities did report developing mesothelioma or other lung complications.
+Service members who worked or spent prolonged periods in these facilities did report developing mesothelioma or other lung complications.
 However, these allegations were never thoroughly proven.
-Mostly, this is due to the significant number of other carcinogens veterans encounter (even in outside occupations) which makes it difficult for them to pinpoint the exact cause of illness.
+Mostly, this is due to the significant number of other carcinogens veterans encounter (even in outside occupations), which makes it difficult for them to pinpoint the exact cause of illness.

-The mineral was found in a number of places like vehicle parts, pipes, firebrick, insulation, and clothing, among a range of other things.
-If you’re a veteran that served in the military in Illinois, give us a call.
+The mineral was found in a number of places, such as vehicle parts, pipes, firebrick, insulation, and clothing, among a range of other things.
+If you’re a veteran who served in the military in Illinois, get in touch with our team.
 We can let you know if any facilities you’ve worked in had connections to asbestos.

 Another major Superfund site is in Havana, Illinois.
 In 2019, the EPA began asbestos cleanup at the Crescent Forge and Shovel site.
 This was a steel facility that was operational for over 100 years until 2008.
-When the area was shut down, infrastructures on-site were improperly demolished, causing asbestos debris to spread around.
+When the area was shut down, the on-site infrastructure was improperly demolished, causing asbestos debris to spread around.

 Laborers working in shipyards, demolition, renovation, construction, mining, pipe-fitting, plumbing, and manufacturing have the highest chance of asbestos contamination.
 Illinois is a very industrial state, meaning several places and occupations are at risk for contamination.
 Illinois’s power plants and oil refineries also used asbestos heavily in several building capacities.